 - Once completed, ask each group to share their package with the class as a 2-3 minute presentation to Food Kings on why their package works.

 Activity Embedded Assessment

 American Management Association.
 Packaging Division.
-Packaging for Retail Impact, with Specific Applications to the Dairy, Meat, Candy, and Baking Industries.
-New York: American Management Association, 1965.
+Packaging for Retail Impact, with Specific Applications to the Dairy, Meat, Candy and Baking Industries.
+New York, NY: American Management Association, 1965.